 Simply repeating copyrights does not satisfy the law

-It is always better to simply give credit to an author any time you use someone else’s work even if you are not required to.
-This may not only help protect you legally from being sued for copyright infringement, but it shows that you are a professional that practices good business ethics.
+How do copyrights work?
+It's always better to simply give credit to an author any time you use someone else’s work, even if you are not required to.
+This may not only help protect you legally from being sued for copyright infringement, but it shows you're a professional who practices good business ethics.

-The de minimis principle is the legal term that describes issues that may seem big to an individual but not necessarily under the law.
-Essentially, it means “some things are just too small to be bothered with.”
+The de minimis principle is the legal term that describes issues that may seem big to an individual but aren't, necessarily, under the law.
+Essentially, it means “Some things are just too small to be bothered with.”
 This principle applies to many areas of law, including copyrights.
-Whether or not something is specifically subject to de minimis interpretation, is entirely up to a court of law so it is important to talk to an attorney before heading off to court.
+Whether or not something is specifically subject to de minimis interpretation is entirely up to a court of law, so it's important to talk to an attorney before heading off to court.

-While it can be said, “the little things in life matter,” this not always true when it comes to copyright laws.
+While it can be said, “the little things in life matter,” this isn't always true when it comes to copyright laws.

 Examples of things that may be too small to warrant copyright protections include:

-- Using small quotes from material that has a copyright (but you still have to give credit to the author; and
+- Using small quotes from material that has a copyright (but you still have to give credit to the author)

-- Minor changes to quoted material, such as correcting a typographical error, would not be a considered a significant copyright infringement.
+- Minor changes to quoted material, such as correcting a typographical error, wouldn't be considered a significant copyright infringement

 Ringtones created from CDs or other published sources of music are not copyright infringement if the person who creates them only uses them for their own phone and in no way publishes, promotes, or benefits financially from the created ringtone.
-However, if you seek to share, promote or profit in any way from the ringtone you created without permission, it is an act of copyright infringement.
+However, if you seek to share, promote, or profit in any way from the ringtone you created without permission, it's an act of copyright infringement.

 Some people still believe that simply mailing yourself a sealed envelope showing proof that you created a work is sufficient to protect your rights to your own works.
 This practice is often referred to as the “poor man’s copyright.”
-It is anything but reliable, and may or may not offer evidence in a court of law should legal action result from your claim to ownership.
+It's anything but reliable, and it may or may not offer evidence in a court of law should legal action result from your claim to ownership.

-The United States Postal Service (USPS) neither requires nor checks, to see if an envelope is sealed before it is mailed.
-Because envelopes can be tampered with and documents can be exchanged, “self-sealed mailings” should not be relied on as solid legal evidence of your copyrights to any form of expression.
+The United States Postal Service (USPS) neither requires nor checks to see if an envelope is sealed before it's mailed.
+Because envelopes can be tampered with and documents can be exchanged, “self-sealed mailings” shouldn't be relied on as solid legal evidence of your copyrights to any form of expression.

-The USPS does not condone, and clearly warns consumers not to use registered or certified, self-addressed mail as proof of ownership.
-If you have something really important to you, of potential or significant value, it is well worth the time and money to protect your interests through formal copyright registration.
+The USPS doesn't condone self-addressed mail as proof of ownership, and it clearly warns consumers not to use registered or certified mail.
+If you have something really important to you, of potential or significant value, it's well worth the time and money to protect your interests through formal copyright registration.

-There are also online resources that you can upload digital images of material to in order to show proof of the creation date.
-You are then sent email verification with a return copy of your digital image.
+There are also online resources where you can upload digital images of material to show proof of the creation date.
+You're then sent email verification with a return copy of your digital image.

-Copyright Tip: Only formal registration can offer you certain legal remedies.
-If you have not registered a copyright, you cannot even sue someone for copyright infringement in the United States.
+However, only formal registration can offer you certain legal remedies.
+If you haven't registered a copyright, you can't even sue someone for copyright infringement in the United States.

-And, if you did not register your copyright in a timely manner (90 days or less) your right to recover damages in court will be severely limited.
+And, if you didn't register your copyright in a timely manner (90 days or less), your right to recover damages in court will be severely limited.

-But an author is not even required to show a copyright in order to be able to assert their rights.
-For example, a signature on a painting is sufficient for the painter to claim rights - the painter does not need to add anything further about copyrights to the painting itself.
-Music is similar in that the songs you hear on the radio do not have disclaimers read out loud each time a new song is played.
+However, an author is not even required to show a copyright in order to be able to assert their rights.
+For example, a signature on a painting is sufficient for the painter to claim rights; the painter does not need to add anything further about copyrights to the painting itself.
+Music is similar, in that the songs you hear on the radio don't have disclaimers read out loud each time a new song is played.

 However, many authors do allow you to freely use their works without specific permission.
 Some don't care and state that anyone can do anything without giving credit, but some require you to show their copyright in a certain format as a condition of use.

-When using material from someone else, it is very important that you honor the author's request as to how they want credit shown.
-If you do not accurately comply with the instructions, and the use is authorized only if you give credit in a very particular way, you could still be violating someone else's copyrights.
+When using material from someone else, it's very important you honor the author's request as to how they want credit shown.
+If you don't accurately comply with the instructions, and the use is authorized only if you give credit in a very particular way, you could still be violating someone else's copyrights.